Guidance on the collection and reporting of data for GUMCAD, the surveillance system for sexually transmitted infections (STIs) in England.

 - used for the chlamydia detection rate on DHSC’s Public Health Outcomes Framework

-All commissioned specialist (level 3) and non-specialist (level 2) sexual health services are required to complete and return GUMCAD data to PHE.
+All commissioned specialist (level 3) and non-specialist (level 2) sexual health services are required to complete and return GUMCAD data to UKHSA.

 Further details on the development of GUMCAD are available in this article in Eurosurveillance.
 Details on the levels of sexual health service provision are available in the Standards for the management of STIs provided by the British Association for Sexual Health and HIV.